MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### Will my conditional access policies for StaffHub apply to Shifts in Teams?

 You can only apply conditional access policies in Teams at the Teams app level.
-For more information, see [Overview of security and compliance in Teams](../../security-compliance-overview.md).
 Existing conditional access policies you created in StaffHub won't apply to Shifts in Teams.
+We encourage you to review the conditional access setup guidelines.
+To learn more, see [Overview of security and compliance in Teams](../../security-compliance-overview.md).

+#### What will happen with the StaffHub API which is currently in private preview?

+If you have built any integrations with the StaffHub APIs, these APIs will be deprecated.
+We  released Microsoft Graph APIs to support integrations with your human resources, payroll, or workforce management solutions.
+To learn more, see [Use the Microsoft Graph API to work with Teams](https://docs.microsoft.com/graph/api/resources/teams-api-overview).

 #### Is reporting available to view Shifts usage across my organization?